While Nice is only the fifth largest city in France, it boasts the No. 2 position as international tourists’ destination of choice (behind Paris).

 Just walking at a leisurely pace around the coastline in the fresh sea air is lovely.
 Climb (or take the lift) up to Castle Hill for a phenomenal view, then wander down to the port to take a Riviera boat cruise (included with your French Riviera Pass).
 A perky script delivered by your guide in both French and wonderfully thick accented English will have you spying the home of Elton John and other jaw-dropping Mediteranean Sea-side mansions, along with the stunning towns of Saint-Jean-Cap-Ferrat and Villefranche-sur-Mer.

-As the sun sets, chill out with a cocktail on the rooftop bar of Le Meridian Hotel, or follow the locals and pull up a pew to enjoy a Perrier or Pastis wherever you happen to be…
+As the sun sets behind Nice, chill out with a cocktail on the rooftop bar of Le Meridian Hotel, or follow the locals and pull up a pew to enjoy a Perrier or Pastis wherever you happen to be…

 The Deck Hotel